okteto/samples/node/README.md

 ```

 This will compile and run webpack-dev-server listening on port 8080.

-> Note that Okteto creates a public HTTPS endpoint forwarding to the port 8080 of your application.

 The frontend of your application is now ready and in development mode.
 You can access it at http://localhost:8080.